Kseen715/ksilorama/README.rst

     When wrapping is disabled, colored printing on non-Windows platforms will continue to work as normal.
-To do cross-platform colored output, you can use Colorama's ``AnsiToWin32`` proxy directly:
+To do cross-platform colored output, you can use Ksilorama's ``AnsiToWin32`` proxy directly:

     .. code-block:: python

         import sys
-        from colorama import init, AnsiToWin32
+        from ksilorama import init, AnsiToWin32
         init(wrap=False)
         stream = AnsiToWin32(sys.stderr).stream